GuitarParrot® Overview

 Start off by getting tuned up on the Sound Check page.
 When you are ready for your workout, use the menu to go to the Play screen.
 Begin with the default, lowest Level and 4-note Scale settings first, until you get comfortable.

 The microphone icon at the top indicates the listening status on every screen.
 GuitarParrot is listening only when the mic icon is red.
 The mic is gray when it is not listening.
 GuitarParrot does not record or store any input; it listens in real time for notes and disposes of the stream after analysis.
+All settings and stats are saved to the local device and are not shared or uploaded.
+Deleting the app deletes all settings and stats.

-Sound Check - Level:
+Sound Check Screen:

-All knobs rotate by sliding up and down across them.
 Each level adds 4 notes, or one measure, to the melody.
 Level 1 is 4 notes long, Level 2 is 8 notes long, and so on.
-Every melody begins with one note.
-When you correctly repeat all of the notes, you win the round and a bell sound is heard.

 This is the heart of the game.
 Choose the scale type for your workout here.
 4-note Scale is the simplest, 5-note is a Pentatonic scale.
 Major and Minor (full version) scales are 8 notes, while Custom (full version) will allow you to build any scale shape.
 Begin with the default, 4-note scale, 4-note game and work your way up.